FoamLeave/Hello-World-Microservices/README.md

 Hello Service:
 ![](readMeImg/helloDefaultWeb.png)

-You will need to add "/hello" on the url and hit enter to see the hello service as the image below shown:
+You will need to add "/hello" on the URL and hit enter to see the hello service as the image below shows:
 ![](readMeImg/helloPathWeb.png)

 World Service:
 ![](readMeImg/worldDefaultWeb.png)

-You will need to add "/world" on the url and hit enter to see the hello service as the image below shown:
+You will need to add "/world" on the URL and hit enter to see the hello service as the image below shows:
 ![](readMeImg/worldPathWeb.png)